denoland/deno/tools/cut_a_release.md

 This is done by running `cargo publish` in each crate, because of dependencies between the crates, it must be done in specific order:

+- `serde_v8` - `deno_core` depends on it, but this crate shouldn't change that
+  often, so you might want to skip publishing a new version if there are no changes
 - `deno_core` - all crates depend on `deno_core` so it must always be published first
-- crates in `extensions/` directory - there is no specific order required for those
+- crates in `extensions/` directory
+  - `deno_crypto` and `deno_webstorage` depend on `deno_web`, so the latter must
+    be bumped and released first
+  - `deno_fetch` depends on `deno_file`, so the latter must be bumped and released first
 - `runtime` - this crate depends on `deno_core` and all crates in `extensions/` directory